yuhlearn/lisb/README.md

 Why a bytecode interpreter?
 I have written simple compilers that generate assembly code before, but never an interpreter.
 Writing a feature-rich compiler on your own is hard work and writing your own bytecode interpreter makes that work a little easier.
 I didn't want to make it too easy, however, so I chose a stack-based approach instead of putting everything on the heap, which is more in line with traditional Scheme implementations.

-Much of the work is owed to the book *Crafting Interpreters*, especially the implementation of closures (which uses upvalues like in Lua).
+Much of the work is owed to the book *Crafting Interpreters* by Robert Nystrom, especially the implementation of closures (which uses upvalues like in Lua), and R. Kent Dybvig's dissertation *Three Implementation Models for Scheme*.

 ## Roadmap